axelfilisola/Outlook-Fixer/README.md

 # Outlook-FIX

 Fixes:
-- Missing Let's Meet AddIn
-- Missing Skype for Business AddIn
+- Missing or Disabled AddIns
 - Links not opening due to restrictions by Administrator

 What it does: